Skip to content

 Better than an A-Class for: technology

 The other obvious A-Class competitor is the Audi A3.
 Like its four-ringed stablemates, the A3 has a sharp, ultra-modern look inside and out, plus a touch more rear-passenger space than the A-Class and a slightly larger boot.
-Range-topping A-Class models get a fancy dual-screen infotainment setup, but more affordable trims use a cheaper-looking version with thick plastic bezels.
+Range-topping A-Class models get a fancy dual-screen infotainment setup, but older, more affordable trims use a cheaper-looking version with thick plastic bezels.
 The A3, on the other hand, features a large 10.1-inch centre screen as standard, with a similar unit for the driver's dials, both with clear, easy-to-read graphics.

-Browse used Audi A3 cars or read our Audi A3 review.
+Browse used Audi A3 cars or read our Audi A3 review

 Mazda 3